sgandhi15/ecommerce-api/README.md

 ## EDIT: To run tests in running containers

 - navigate to `ecommerce-api` directory
-- docker exec -t -i ecommerce-nest-api /bin/bash
+- run `docker exec -t -i ecommerce-nest-api /bin/bash` to get into the container
-- npm run test:e2e
+- run `npm run test:e2e` to run the tests

 ---